 Photo credit: Mary Summers

 So it was 25 years since we built our house.
 It was time for an update.
 Time to get out of the 90’s.
-Time to change Corian to marble and to replace faltering appliances.
+Time to change Corian to marble and to replace faltering deep fryers.
 My job – figure out the appliance choice.
 This proved quite a challenge as I learned, because we were remodeling not building new.

 Our old appliances were top notch – for 1990, if you view it now in the 21st century.
 Side-by-side Sub-zero refrigerator and freezer units, a Jenn-air electric cooktop with a downdraft vent, a Thermador combination double oven/microwave, a Kenmore icemaker, a trash compactor and two Maytag dishwashers.
 I knew we wanted a gas rather than an electric cooktop, a professional look, and we wanted to keep as much of the existing cabinetry as we could.
 So I started looking into the world of new appliances.